 People who are currently eligible in the ACT include:

-- Sexually active gay, bisexual or other men who have sex with men (GBMSM)
+- sexually active gay, bisexual or other men who have sex with men (GBMSM)

-- Sex workers, particularly those whose clients are at risk of mpox exposure
+- sex workers, particularly those whose clients are at risk of mpox exposure

-- People living with HIV, if at risk of mpox exposure
+- people living with HIV, if at risk of mpox exposure

-- Laboratory personnel working with orthopoxviruses
+- laboratory personnel working with orthopoxviruses

-- Any person (regardless of sexual orientation or gender identity) travelling to countries with ongoing transmission of clade 1 mpox, who may undertake sexual activities that place them at risk of mpox exposure
+- any person (regardless of sexual orientation or gender identity) travelling to countries with ongoing transmission of clade 1 mpox, who may undertake sexual activities that place them at risk of mpox exposure.

 Vaccination may also be considered for:

-- Healthcare workers at risk of exposure to patients with mpox
+- healthcare workers at risk of exposure to patients with mpox

-- Sexual partners of GBMSM, sex workers and people living with HIV
+- sexual partners of GBMSM, sex workers and people living with HIV.

 The vaccine can also be used as post-exposure prevention for anyone who has been a close contact of someone with monkeypox in the past 14 days.
 ACT Health will advise on the need for post-exposure vaccination if you have been identified as a contact of someone with mpox infection.